charlesfayal/aws-iot-fleet-provisioning/README.md

 ## Step 3: Revoke the Claim Certificate

-To revoke the claim certificate, take these step:
+To revoke the claim certificate, take this step:

 ```bash
 ./cli.sh generate-claim-certificate -X